I know what you’re thinking: Who are you? How can you help me?

 Nutrition is about eating well, simply.
 Not dieting.
 Not avoiding foods (because that leads to obsessive, disordered, and binge eating habits).
 Not feeling guilty when you indulge in your favorite dessert (or pizza, or whatever you love).

 Health and fitness is not about “earning your food” or punishing yourself for eating.
 It’s about moving your body in ways you enjoy — getting stronger, and becoming more awesome.
+This journey should allow you to build a body you feel great occupying, and making sure you create habits so you can maintain that better-looking body long-term.

-This Website Will Help You Build a Better Body & Become the Most Awesome Version of Yourself
+Build a Better Body & Become the Most Awesome Version of Yourself

 Health and fitness should be part of your life — it shouldn’t dominate it.